SEO for law firms:

 Most legal searches have local intent.
 Someone searching “solicitor near me” or “family lawyer Birmingham” wants a firm they can visit.
 Google serves these searches with the Local Pack — that map with three business listings at the top of results.
 Getting into those three spots is local SEO.

-The main lever is your Google Business Profile (GBP).
-This is your firm’s listing on Google Maps, and it needs to be fully optimised — correct categories, complete service descriptions, photos, regular posts, and a steady flow of client reviews.
-Beyond GBP, local SEO involves building citations (listings in legal directories like the Law Society, Solicitors.guru, and Yell) and creating location-specific pages on your website.
+The main asset is your Google Business Profile (GBP).
+This is your firm’s listing on Google Maps, and it needs to be accurate, verified, and complete: correct categories, service information, opening hours, photos where appropriate, and a steady flow of genuine client reviews.
+Google says local rankings are mainly based on relevance, distance, and prominence, so GBP optimisation has to be paired with website content, citations, links, and reviews that reinforce your firm’s real-world presence.

 For most high-street firms, local SEO delivers the fastest return.
 We cover this in detail in our local SEO service page and the local SEO section below.